marbl-ecosys/MARBL/docs/src/dev-guide/repo-access/developer-agreement.rst

 .. _developer-agreement:

 =====================
 Developer's agreement
 =====================

-This document provides guidance for individuals contributing to the MARBL development repository, which is located here: https://github.com/NCAR/MARBL.
+This document provides guidance for individuals contributing to the MARBL development repository, which can be found at `https://github.com/marbl-ecosys/MARBL <https://github.com/marbl-ecosys/MARBL>`_.

 **If you do not agree to these policies and terms of use, you may not have access to the development code.**